 1 John 3:7-8

-But when people keep on sinning, it shows that they belong to the devil, who has been sinning since the beginning.
+When people keep on sinning, it shows that they belong to the devil, who has been sinning since the beginning.

 Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness,